-6. CONCLUSION
+8. CONCLUSION

-WE have introduced in this paper what we called " Expert Systems Generating Machine for Image Processing Applications (ESGMIPA).
-This machine is a software one designed to give the Domain Expert who will guide what we called "Domain Expert Guided Heuristic Search" the widest choices of processing the image, computing the values of its features, displaying some useful tpes of its images, enabling him to apply some logical conditions (AND, XOR, ..) to the features when applying the Rule of the ES to be generated, to solve the problem in hand, using some possible preprocessing techniques, and showing all these choices and their results in one screen giving him the ability to evaluate the situation at a glance, and giving his judgement to proceed to a next move or stop and accept the final result.
+We have introduced in this paper a software platform called it Software Machine (SM).
+This machine is designed to give the Domain Expert who will guide what we called "Domain Expert Guided Heuristic Search" with the widest choices of processing the image, computing the values of its features, displaying some useful types of its images, enabling him to apply some logical conditions (AND, XOR, ...) to the features when applying the rules of the ES to be generated, to solve the problem in hand, using some possible preprocessing techniques, and showing all these choices and their results in one screen giving him the ability to evaluate the situation at a glance, and giving his judgement to proceed to a next move or stop and accept the final result.
 Besides reaching a solution to some problems where no algorithmic approach can be applied, We found by practical applications that this machine speeds up very much reaching the desired solution for this class of problems.
 As a real application, we applied the machine to generating an expert system to extract unconstrained English handwriting from unconstrained form (design) binary bank check with high effectivity, even if the check is noisy sometimes.
-We also could modify the KB of the first ES quickly to do the same thing when the language is Chinese.
-As reinforcing of the principle of ES Generating Machine, we could easily generate an ES that detects the objects of two types of bactiria in a bactiria colony microscopic imagecontaing very large number of microscopic bacteria objects, efficiently.
+We also could modify the KB of the first ES quickly to do the same thing when the used language is a mixture of Chinese and English.
+As reinforcing of the principle of ES Generating Machine, we could easily generate an ES that detects the objects of two types of bactiria in a bactiria colony microscopic image containg very large number of microscopic bacteria objects, efficiently.
 We showed also that interaction between different DEs may be very useful in research.
+Finally, we reached the conclusion that the process of ES generation we developed is in essence a Hybrid Intelligence process.